austinndo/what_influences_attraction_queue_times/README.md

 ![mse_table](/assets/mse_table.png)

+After cleaning and modeling our data, we determined that the features most closely related to attraction wait times are **attendance** and attraction **capacity**.
+The overall temperature and weather can influence the queue times as well, though these features are not as significant compared to park attendance.
 As we test other attractions and a longer date range we may see different results.
 For our purposes, focusing on one attraction at a particular park can help identify how to manage queue times for a specific attraction that may be quite popular.

 Although it may be expected that attendance and capacity are the largest influences on overall queue times, park owners can take this into account to work on either maintaining or improving the ride capacity.
 In cases where this is not feasible or economical, parks may benefit from ensuring other attractions or shows are more widely available in order for guests to have more options and potentially lower this particular attraction's queue.